Cervical Facet Capsular Injury and Biomechanics

 Proper documentation of the bio-mechanism of injury goes a long way in supporting payment for treatment services and providing continued access to the treatment needs of your patient.
 Similarly, having the right attorney represent the patient with traumatic injuries can go a long way in helping the patient get the care they need so that they can get well.

-For more information on personal injury claims, simply call our office for a complimentary copy for your or your patient of Richard Adler’s highly acclaimed book, From Injury to Action: Navigating Your Personal Injury Claim.
+For more information on personal injury claims, request a complimentary copy of Richard Adler’s highly acclaimed book, From Injury to Action: Navigating Your Personal Injury Claim for yourself or your patient.

 Sturzenegger M, DiStefano G, Radanov BP, et al. Presenting symptoms and signs after whiplash injury: the influence of accident mechanisms.
 Neurology 1994;44:688–93.